-Calling to the explorer in all of us, this national park is a grouping or “archipelago” of 21 wilderness islands dotting the cold waters of Lake Superior and more than a dozen miles of shoreline with some of the most pristine remaining sandscapes in the Great Lakes region, the Apostle Islands were named by National Geographic Explorer magazine named it a top place to visit.
+Calling to the explorer in all of us, this national park is an archipelago of 21 islands dotting the waters of Lake Superior.
+Boasting some of the most pristine remaining sandscapes in the Great Lakes region, the Apostle Islands were named by National Geographic Explorer magazine as a top place to visit.

-There are old-growth forests, windswept beaches and cliffs.
-There are sea caves to explore, carved out over thousands of years by the rhythmic waves.
-When the winter weather conditions are right, you can hike out to the caves to behold frozen waterfalls and chambers glistening with thousands of icicles.
-If winters get cold enough, Lake Superior freezes solid enough for visitors to hike or snowshoe out to the beautifully frozen ice caves.
+Among the windswept beaches and cliffs, there are sea caves to explore, carved out over thousands of years by the rhythmic waves.
+When the winter weather conditions are right, you can hike out to the caves to behold frozen waterfalls and chambers glistening with thousands of icicles; in summer, kayak straight into the caves to explore them up close.

 The best vantage point to see Big Manitou is from the south, where two overlooks provide head-on views of the waterfall.
 You can get much closer to Little Manitou Falls, a nearby 31-foot drop.

 Let’s start with credentials.
-Cave of the Mounds in Blue Mounds is designated a “National Natural Landmark,” yet it may be easier to remember it as the “jewel box” of America’s major caves, named as such for the delicacy of its formations.
+Cave of the Mounds is designated a “National Natural Landmark,” yet it may be easier to remember it as the “jewel box” of America’s major caves, named as such for the delicacy of its formations.

 Devil’s Lake State Park, not far from Wisconsin Dells, is the most visited state park in Wisconsin.
 Each year hundreds of thousands of visitors enjoy the 360-acre spring-fed lake, the 500-foot bluffs teetering over it and the 30 miles of trails that comprise the trifecta of this natural wonder.

 If one Wisconsin lake is wonderful, then how would you describe 28 lakes, all interconnected no less?
-The Chain O’Lakes deep in the Northwoods of Wisconsin is the largest inland chain of lakes in the world.
+Deep in the Northwoods of Wisconsin, the Chain O’Lakes is the largest inland chain of lakes in the world.
 The depth of these lakes varies widely from one to the next, providing sufficient space for whatever floats your boat, be it water-skiing, wakeboarding, pontoon cruising, canoeing, kayaking or fishing.

 The locals call it “The Ledge” – the limestone cliff that runs through High Cliff State Park, situated on the eastern shore of Lake Winnebago, Wisconsin’s largest lake.